LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 /media/pi/USBDRIVE/
 ```
 The autoscript we installed also made it possible to shutdown the Raspberry Pi from RetroArch XMB, but don't do this now!
 Just letting you know for future reference.
+It will work that way after the next time you restart the Raspberry Pi 4.

 Main Menu > Quit RetroArch